mgechev/revive/RULES_DESCRIPTIONS.md

 ## banned-characters

-_Description_: Checks given banned characters in files.
+_Description_: Checks given banned characters in identifiers(func, var, const).
+Comments are not checked.

 _Configuration_: This rule accepts a slice of strings, the characters to ban.